samheckle/web-projects-fa-25/classes/week_03/README.md

 * think about aesthetic decisions being made: how were these decided? can you imagine a world where these choices might be different?
     * ex. what if time used 100 seconds instead of 60 seconds to determine a minute? would the project be different?
-* play with form, scale, tone, purpose, metaphor, theme
+* play with form, scale, tone (funny? sad? serious?), purpose, metaphor, theme

 ## Lecture: Events